Moshibit/RenPy_automatic_translations/README.md

 * Step 5.
 You will find the traditions in the 'tl_output' folder, check the traditions and make the pertinent changes, replace the translations in the 'tl' folder.
+* Step 6.
+Remove this script from your project